theantagonist9509/persona/README.md

 ## 🚀 **Key Features**

 ✅ **Empathetic & Inquisitive Therapy Experience**
-Our AI model, with **10.7 billion parameters**, has been fine-tuned on **99,000+ mental health conversations** to provide a supportive and insightful user experience.
+The AI model, with **10.7 billion parameters**, has been fine-tuned on **99,000+ mental health conversations** to provide a supportive and insightful user experience.

 ✅ **Engaging & Friendly Conversations**
 PersonaBot asks thoughtful, **inquisitive questions** in a natural and friendly manner, encouraging users to open up about their concerns.